Kleadron/ComputerCraft-Legacy/README.md

 Computer recipe changed from glass pane to glass block.

-Multiplayer does not work yet, but is being experimented with.
+Multiplayer does not work very well.

 Config is working!